Frequently Asked Questions

 Implementation & Support

 Spinach AI is designed for rapid implementation.
 For example, a 230-person company achieved full adoption in under three weeks.
-Users can sign up for free and start immediately.
-Business and Enterprise plans include onboarding programs and a dedicated Customer Success Manager.
-Note: Implementation speed may vary based on company size and integration complexity.
-Source
+Users can sign up for free, access onboarding programs (Business/Enterprise), and receive support via a dedicated Customer Success Manager and Help Center.
+Note: Larger organizations may require additional onboarding time for complex integrations.
+(Source: https://www.spinach.ai/webby-2023-ai, https://www.spinach.ai/ai-setup)

 Security & Compliance